 As a qualified artistic gymnastics coach, I like teaching motivated children who want to develop their physical state through gymnastic exercises.
 My young gymnasts have won many medals, awards and diplomas in national gymnastics competitions and tournaments in Bulgaria and the United Kingdom.
 Moreover, my students and I have participated in different events in order to popularise the sport of gymnastics.
 All of these significant moments can be seen on our Gymnastics Coaching Page.
 As an essential component of my work prior to graduation from a university for higher education in 2011, my diploma paper on 'Comparative Kinematic Analysis of Two Dismounts on Rings' was evaluated as one of the best papers at the Bulgarian Sports Academy.

-I have more than 10 years' experience as a gymnastics coach, teaching children from 4 to 15 years of age.
-I possess a Bachelor's Degree Diploma in coaching artistic gymnastics at all levels and for both genders, and I also have a Level 2 coaching qualification from British Gymnastics.
-I am an official gold member of British Gymnastics and I am currently working in London, UK, as a gymnastics coach for the Elite Gymnastics Academy.
-I also provide personal training to many children in London.
+I have more than 10 years of experience as a gymnastics coach, teaching children from 4 to 15 years of age.
+I possess a Bachelor's Degree Diploma in coaching artistic gymnastics at all levels and for both genders, and I was awarded the Level 2 coaching qualification from British Gymnastics in 2013.
+In 2018, I completed my Level 3 coaching qualification with British Gymnastics.
+I work as a gymnastics coach in London, providing personal training to many children, as well as group lessons at the Elite Gymnastics Academy.

 Physical Education Teaching

 During my professional pedagogical practice, which was part of my studies for a Bachelor's degree at university, I was teaching students between the ages of 14 and 18.
 Over a period of one month (25 Apr - 20 May 2011) I conducted physical education classes at the 91st German Language School, 'Professor Konstantin Galabov', in the city of Sofia.